 It has been a devastating year for hurricanes and floods, along with disease outbreaks, earthquakes and wildfires.
 The need has never been greater.
-Learn more about our relief work around the world and here at home and how you can help.
+Learn more about our relief work around the world and here at home.

 Hurricane Maria brought its devastating power to some of the same Caribbean islands recently savaged by Hurricane Irma.
 It is the worst storm to hit Puerto Rico in 80 years and caused major damage, shutting down power for the entire island.
 Our response teams are on the ground in Puerto Rico and Dominica mobilizing Maria relief.

 In Beaumont and Orange,Texas, almost every family was hit hard by Hurricane Harvey.
 An assistant principal at a local school worked with Americares to provide a much needed boost for community morale.
 The efforts of such everyday heroes are a core part of recovery after a disaster.